How to Build a Modern DIY A-Frame Desk With Drawers (Beginner-Friendly)

 To assemble the base, I decided the best approach was to do so around the top frame so everything was aligned and fit well.

 - Place the top upside down on a workbench.
+I made sure to protect the workbench with a drop cloth so the top doesn’t get scratched.

-Step 7 – Attach base to top
+Step 8: Attach the base to the top

-Step 8 – Add drawer faces
+Step 9: Add the drawer faces

 As a special surprise, since my girl loves color, I painted the insides of the drawers in turquoise and pink!

-She loves it and I do too…
+And there it is!
+My daughter loves it, and I do too…

 - Addicted 2 DIY